DaanDeMeyer/reproc/README.md

   on Windows.
 For more information, read the Remarks section in the documentation of the Windows `TerminateProcess` function that reproc uses to kill child processes on Windows.

+- Child processes spawned via reproc inherit a single extra file handle which is used to wait for the child process to exit.
+If the child process closes this file handle manually, reproc will wrongly detect the child process has exited.
+  If this handle is further inherited by other processes that outlive the child process, reproc will detect the child process is still running even if it has exited.
+If data is written to this handle, reproc will also wrongly detect the child process has exited.